180D-FW-2023/Team5/README.md

 ## Server Setup

+Our project requires the use of an external laptop to be used as a server to perform all computations for the RPI.
+All information on setup is as follows.

 This system requires the use of FFmpeg.
 Install the full version [here](https://ffmpeg.org/download.html).

 Run ```pip install -r requirements-server.txt``` to install all necessary packages on the local server.

-Get your OpenAI key and create a ```.env``` file in the root directory of the repo with the following:
+Get your OpenAI key (more information found [here](https://platform.openai.com/api-keys) and create a ```.env``` file in the root directory of the repo with the following:
 ```
 KEY=OPEN AI KEY
 SERVER_PORT=8080
 SERVER_IP=0.0.0.0
 ```

+The server is now fully setup and ready to be used as listed in the [Usage Section](#usage).

 ## Client Setup

+This section can be skipped if the user has received the set up animal already.

 This project requires a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) and [WM8960 Audio Hat](https://www.waveshare.com/wm8960-audio-hat.htm).
 Run all necessary hardware driver installations.

 Run ```pip install -r requirements-client.txt``` to install all necessary packages on the Raspberry Pi.